-The paid preparer must complete the required preparer information and:
+The paid preparer must complete the required preparer information at the bottom of page 1 of Form 3520 and must be sure to:

 • Sign the return in the space provided for the preparer's signature.

 • Give a copy of the return to the filer.